robertobetini/lea-record-shop/README.md

 ### 4. Setup the environment

-After installing the necessary packages, go to console and hit the command to create a virtual environment:
+After installing the necessary packages, go to console and hit the commands to create a virtual environment and install packages:

 ```
 > pipenv shell
+> pipenv install -r requirements.txt
 ```

 Now let's set some necessary environment variables